-Data shows that customers are social distancing and will expect contactless services for years to come.
-For builders and contractors, that means effective communication through virtual tools is critical to business success.
+Data shows that customers are expecting contactless services for years to come.
+For builders and contractors, that means effective communication through virtual tools will be critical to business success.
+Here are practical tips for taking the customer-facing parts of your business online.
 Like what you see?
 Read more here

 Advice for managing today’s labor and materials challenges Rising materials costs and a shortage of skilled labor have been persistent challenges for years, and they have become more acute in 2020.
 Here are some helpful tips and strategies for navigating today’s unpredictable building environment while setting your business up for long-term success.
 Mitigating materials issues A 2018 survey from the National Association of Home Builders (NAHB) found that the rising price of building materials was the biggest problem housing developers faced.
 As the impact of COVID reverberates through global supply chains, the pricing and availability of building supplies have become even more unpredictable.
 Adopting practices that provide your business with greater flexibility is like putting on shock absorbers for the bumpy road ahead.
 Four flexible practices to consider include: Escalation clauses: Have a construction attorney draft provisions for your contracts that address adjustments of fees and payments to account for fluctuations…

 Want to learn more?
 Get our Navigating the Recovery Ebook here.